Collegiate Recovery Initiative

 Where are our Recovery Allies?

 What does it look like to have Recovery Allies on campus?
 How does it impact student life and support on-campus recovery needs?
-Watch this success story from Lipscomb University.
+Watch these success stories.

 Ready to take the next step?
 Reach out to the director of our Collegiate Recovery Initiative using the contact information below.